thma/generic-persistence/README.md

 ```

 The persistent data type must be deriving the `Data.Data` type class.
 This is required
-to enable all the Generics magics to work behind the scenes.
+to enable all the Generics magic to work behind the scenes.
 Fortunately, deriving `Data` needs no manual implementation, we get it for free by enabling `DeriveDataTypeable`.

 ```haskell